adetaylor/webkit-wiki/Safer-CPP-Guidelines.md

 ## Use smart pointers for object lifetime management

-> In the following guidelines, the definition of a trivial member function is a function that is inline and cannot cause this to get destroyed.
+> In the following guidelines, the definition of a trivial member function is a function that is inline and cannot cause `this` to get destroyed.
 It usually applies to simple getters / setters.

 ### When calling a non-trivial member function on an object, hold a smart pointer to the object on the stack

 **Reasoning:**

-This makes sure the member function cannot make a use-after-free use of this during its execution.
+This makes sure the member function cannot make a use-after-free use of `this` during its execution.
 Use a `Ref` / `RefPtr` on the stack if the object is ref-counted, a `CheckedRef` / `CheckedPtr` otherwise.

 Similarly, we should be using `RetainPtr` for Objective C objects, `OSObjectPtr` for Darwin OS objects, `GRefPtr` for various GLib types, and `CachedResourceHandle` for CachedResource objects.

 Note that it is important for the smart pointer to be a stack variable.
-Calling a function on a data member that has a smart pointer type is not truly safe because this data member could get reassigned while the function is running.
+Calling a function on a data member that has a smart pointer type is not truly safe, because this data member could get reassigned while the function is running.

 **Right:**
 ```cpp